 The PIR-NREF is a Non-redundant REFerence protein database designed to provide a timely and comprehensive collection of all protein sequence data, keeping pace with the genome sequencing projects and containing source attribution and minimal redundancy.

-The Protein Mutant Database (PMD) covers natural as well as artificial mutants, including random and site-directed ones, for all proteins except members of the globin and immunoglobulin families.
+The Protein Mutant Database (PMD) covers natural and artificial mutants, including random and site-directed ones, for all proteins except members of the globin and immunoglobulin families.
 The PMD is based on literature, not on proteins.
-That is, each entry in the database corresponds to one article which may describe one, several or a number of protein mutants.
+Each entry in the database corresponds to one article, which may describe one, several, or several protein mutants.